orientsec/MPAndroidChart/README.md

 Please read the [**documentation**](https://github.com/orientsec/MPAndroidChart/wiki) first, then ask all your questions on [stackoverflow.com](https://stackoverflow.com/questions/tagged/mpandroidchart) for the fastest answer.

 <br/>

-## Donations :heart:

-**This project needs you!** If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, **feel free to donate**.
-Your donation is highly appreciated (and I love food, coffee and beer).
-Thank you!

-**My Bitcoin Wallet** (Bitcoin only)

-1G8G6tqQ3oh38BvDH3xq8o6gGVMvBTkcUg

-**My Ethereum Wallet** (Ethereum only)

-0x04ef098bf9f91871391363e3caf791afa3adc39b

 ## More Examples :+1: